opportunity-hack/Hackathon-Runbook/opportunity.md

 In the long-term, hopefully by 2021, we’d have enough funds to fully support Opportunity Hack at each site without majority funding from the current for-profit company.
 The goal is to offset the current funding by fundraising from external sources.

-We have also been developing an open-source Opportunity Hack model where a volunteer in a location Opportunity Hack does not operate in can conduct a weekend hackaton with Opportunity Hack branding.
+We have also been developing an open-source Opportunity Hack model where a volunteer in a location Opportunity Hack does not operate in can conduct a weekend hackathon with Opportunity Hack branding.